Bombardier starts assembling its Boeing, Airbus competitor

 “We’re aiming for first flight this year,” said Marc Duchesne, a spokesman for Bombardier.
 “The market is expecting us to start flying as soon as that.”

 The plane, with 100 to 149 seats, would challenge the top-selling, single-aisle Boeing and Airbus planes in the 737 and A320 families.
-It also will use carbon-fibre composite technology in the wings.
+It also will use carbon-fiber composite technology in the wings.

 Boeing, based in Chicago, and Airbus, owned by aerospace group EADS, are locked in a global contest for market share, and in a sign of fierce competition, have halved prices to bolster orders of revamped, more efficient models of their best-selling narrowbody jets.